elkorn/workshop-react/presentation.md

 - It changes over time.
 - It is not computed from any other `state` or `props` in the component.

---
-### When should state be used?

-Shortly: _keep state to a minimum_, ideally push it down to a single point in a given part of the app.
+In short: _keep state to a minimum_, ideally push it down to a single point in a given part of the app.

 --
 ### What should our app's state consist of?